 Customers, employees, governmental organizations, investors, proxy advisory services and other stakeholders are increasingly focused on ESG practices.
 While we are working to enhance our ESG efforts and related disclosures, if our stakeholders assess that our ESG efforts do not meet their expectations, which may continue to evolve, or we fail (or are perceived to fail) to meet the standards we set for our organization, our reputation, hiring initiatives, employee retention and customer and supplier relationships may be adversely affected.
-It is possible that stakeholders may not be satisfied with the ESG practices we undertake or the speed at which we implement them.
-We may also incur significant costs and resources to monitor, report, and comply with various ESG initiatives.
+We may also incur significant costs and resources to monitor, report, and comply with various ESG initiatives, laws and regulations.
+New laws and regulations relating to ESG matters, including sustainability, climate change, human capital and diversity, are being developed in the United States, Europe and elsewhere.
+These laws and regulations may require considerable investment, including through the potential adoption of target-driven frameworks or disclosure requirements.
+Any failure, or perceived failure, by us to adhere to our stated ESG goals, comply fully with developing ESG law and regulation or failure to satisfy stakeholders with our ESG practices or the speed at which we implement them could harm our business, reputation, financial condition and operating results.